Timeouts

 Library contracts

-Some systems are based on multiple library contracts which implement the business logic.
+Some systems are based on multiple library contracts that implement business logic.
 They also forward storage updates to a single external contract holding the storage.

 In these systems, it can be appropriate to verify each library independently.